Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Glossoptosis is can be a symptom of a birth defect called Robin Pierre syndrome.
-An infant with this condition has a smaller-than-usual lower jaw (mandible).
-The small jaw causes their tongue to sit too far back in your child’s mouth.
-Glossoptosis can also occur with Down syndrome and cerebral palsy.
+Glossoptosis (pronounced "glah-sop-TOH-sis") can be a symptom of a birth defect called Pierre Robin syndrome.
+An infant with this condition has a lower jaw that’s smaller than usual.
+The small jaw causes their tongue to sit too far back in their mouth.
+It can also occur with Down syndrome and cerebral palsy.

 Possible Causes